Modeling Immunity to Malaria with an Age-Structured PDE Framework: Mathematical Model

-The susceptible human population is exposed at an infection rate $\Lambda_H$ given by \cref{FOI_H_revised}, which depends on the number of bites a person receives per time unit, $b_H$, infectivity of the mosquito, $\beta_M$, and the prevalence of infection in mosquitoes, $I_M/N_M$ (see \cref{tab:variables}).
-After an average of $1/h$-day incubation period upon infection, the exposed population develops severe disease $D_H$ with probability $\rho$ or asymptomatic disease $A_H$ with probability $1-\rho$.
-Recovery from severe disease occurs at rate $r_D$, where a portion, $\phi$, recovers to be susceptible and the rest becomes asymptomatic.
+The susceptible human, $S_H$, is exposed upon an infectious bite from mosquitoes and enters the $E_H$ stage at the rate $\Lambda_H$.
+This force of infection \cref{FOI_H_revised} depends on the number of bites a person receives per time unit, $b_H$, the infectivity of infectious mosquitoes per bite, $\beta_M$, and the prevalence of infection in mosquitoes, $I_M/N_M$.

+After an average of $1/h$-day incubation period, the exposed $E_H$ develops sufficient numbers of the transmissible form of the parasite ($\ge 10/\mu l$) in the bloodstream and becomes infectious to mosquitoes.
+The infectious population either develops severe disease (such as fever symptoms) $D_H$ with probability $\rho$ or remains asymptomatic $A_H$ with probability $1-\rho$.
+We assume that the asymptomatic individuals $A_H$ are less transmissible to mosquitoes than those who are symptomatic $D_H$, that is $\beta_A < \beta_D$.

+Recovery from severe disease $D_H$ occurs at rate $r_D$, where a portion, $\phi$, recovers to be susceptible and the rest becomes asymptomatic.
 Recovery from asymptomatic disease to the susceptible stage occurs at rate $r_A$, which results in clearance of the parasites.
 In the asymptomatic stage, $A_H$, re-exposure can cause ``superinfection'', with probability $\psi$, which results in severe disease, $D_H$.
+Parameters were chosen with the focus of the model being \textit{P. falciparum} malaria in Sub-Saharan Africa (\cref{tab:parameters}).

 Transitions between disease states depend on the anti-disease immunity within the population.
 In particular, we assume that the transition probabilities discussed above, $\rho, \phi, \psi$, depend on the average anti-disease immunity level per person at age $\alpha$ and time $t$, i.e., $\widetilde{C}_H(\alpha,t) := C_H(\alpha,t)/P_H(\alpha,t)$.
 This immunity level determines the probability through sigmoid-shaped linking functions, which are described and calibrated in \cref{sec:cali}.
 We consider immunity on a per-person basis rather than at a population level so that immunity is not dependent on demographic effects, such as population growth.